melvidoni/resume/content/students/ugradpositions.md

 **Insights on Devs**

 - _Project_: How do data scientists use GitHub?
 You'll analyse a wide range of version control operation and GitHub usages, including conducting an anonymous, online survey.
-[Read more at ANU CECS website](https://cs.anu.edu.au/research/student-research-projects/how-do-data-scientists-use-github-hons-open).
+[Read more at ANU CECS](https://cs.anu.edu.au/research/student-research-projects/how-do-data-scientists-use-github-hons-open).

+- _Project_: Grey Literature Review regarding Developers' Advice on Technical Debt.
+Co-directed with Dr Codabux (from University of Saskatchewan, Canada).
+[Read more at ANU CECS](https://cecs.anu.edu.au/research/student-research-projects/grey-literature-technical-debt-open)

-**Software Engineering for Data Science**
+**Software Engineering Research**

 - _Project_: Exploring examples sections in Roxygen documentation for R packages.
 You will mine GitHub packages, analyse their documentation (only the example section), and survey developers.
 [Read more at ANU CECS](https://cs.anu.edu.au/research/student-research-projects/documenting-r-packages-what-good-example-hons-open).

+- _Project:_ How Developers Discussion on Software Design Impact Quality.
+You will mine GitHub packages and run a number of static analysis tools to obtain metrics per version.
+Co-directed with Dr Codabux (from University of Saskatchewan, Canada).
+[Read more at ANU CECS](https://cecs.anu.edu.au/research/student-research-projects/how-developers-discussion-software-design-impact-quality-open)

 If you have an idea derived from one of my papers that is not listed here, just send your comments (1 page only) of one of my latest papers (2020+) that may interest you.
 You can find [my publications here](/publication).
 If you have your own project, but it aligns with my research interests, do the same, and send me a 1-page commentary/idea, alongside the DOI of the paper.